Carry a bit of springtime wherever you go with DIY Resin Flower Keychains!

 If you don’t like traditional key rings, you could attach a key ring clasp instead.
 I love these kind of key rings – they are easy to attach to hooks on your purse to keep your keys from getting lost inside!

-You can attach these keychains to keys, zippers, or turn them into a one-of-a-kind necklace!
+You can attach these DIY Resin Flower Keychains to keys, zippers, or turn them into a one-of-a-kind necklace!
 I love that there are so many fun variations you can create using different flowers and mold shapes.
 They are also easy enough that you can make them for your own collection, or to share with friends and family as gifts.

 Like, Pin, and Share!